 the answer being 12 of course and we are working hard to give her the capability to reply to some logic questions using the E theorem prover by the TUM in Munich.
 Currently, while we integrate all the various modules, she can only do this by processing a single line of input, but in the short term we will enable her to use her short-term memory executive, and in the medium term she will be able to use her own long-term memory.

-She is currently reading some books which we consider basic in order to give her a charismatic if a little quirky personality.
+She has a general knowledge base of some 100,000 words and is also currently reading some books which we consider basic in order to give her a charismatic if a little quirky personality.
 These books are:

 Later on, she will start adding knowledge and will improve upon herself by exploring the Internet using KuKulcan (which is our knowledge management tool with multiple extractors, metadata manipulation and the ability to add knowledge to her long-term memory) whose summarizing technology can be seen at www.simplish.org for short pieces of text.
 We hope she will be fully functional 24x7, learning and improving upon herself within the next year or two.